csound/csound/msvc/README.md

     * This will download all the required dependencies into the msvc folder ("cache" folder holds the downloaded files, "deps" folder is the extracted files, "staging" folder is for any manually built projects)
     * VCPKG will build and install it's packages in it's own folder elsewhere but it's CMAKE file will find them later
     * The first time downloading the packages with VCPKG can be very slow due to the number of packages and amount of building that occurs.
-3. After this script has executed, execute the "generateProject.bat" script, which will invoke cmake with the proper settings to generate the solution.
 4. Once this script has finished, the Visual Studio solution file will be produced and located in "Csound\msvc\csound-vs" folder.
 5. Open this solution file in Visual Studio and build as normal.
 Execute "Build Solution" or "Build" the "ALLBUILD" project to build everything.